Understanding where your visitors come from provides invaluable insight to ultimately drive more footfall.

 Collecting the outward code/postcode district also avoids any issues with GDPR as you are not collecting information at a household level.

 Here you can see how postcodes are broken down:

 TIP: Don’t waste time manually removing the inward code in Excel.
 Use this formula which does it for you.
 Make sure your data is in column A.

 A bigger sample will make your results more statistically accurate, however, we recommend the smallest sample size of 500 postcodes but you should really try to obtain 1,000.

-If you have high volumes of data, you can identify any difference in your visitor attractions drive time between winter and summer months or look at particular events (e.g. Christmas).
+If you have high volumes of data, you can identify any difference in your visitor attractions drive time before and after lockdown, between winter and summer months or look at particular events (e.g. Christmas).
 If you have low volumes of postcodes, then you’ll have to restrict postcode mapping to one map showing the full year.

 Obtaining postcodes from your customers

 You can collect postcode information via a number of routes: